AndersDeath/diary2/000-current.md

 This Saturday is nice.
 I like it.
 This apartments is much closer to the city center and it is huge benefit.
 We went for a walk and it was much better that near the previous place.
 It's sad that there is no food court.
 It's the only huge cons here.
 I improved a bit holy theory project.
 I like it.
 Today I surprisingly  feel good.
 My mood is also much bette today.
 I think that this day is good.
 I am going to record another episode of emigrant diary tomorrow.
 I also will start working on English instagram account.
 Maybe it will help me with speaking.
 Another thing I want to increase my confidence level.
 It will be nice.
 I really need it now.
 Oh, by the way I changed my google drive tariff today.
 Now I have 200 gb.

-# 12 March - Sunday - 164 day of immigration
+# 12 March - Sunday - Yerevan - 164 day of immigration

 I've been fighting with myself for whole day.
 Initially I didn't feel well.
 I was extremely nerveous this morning.
 I did meditation and some sport.
 It made my condition better.
 Then I moved outside and recorded the next episode of emigration diary.
 It's very cool.
 The weather today was warm.
 It's so nice that it can be +18 degrees in the beginning of spring.
 I was coding a bit today and did some other interesting stuff.
 We were watching Friends series and I can say that it's very cool thing.
 I didn't expect it.
 I used to ignore it because considered it stupid.
 So I was wrong.
 However I might be not ready those times.
 Another bad thing here it that due to an accident internet connection isn't working.
 I found this piece of news on the internet.

-# 13 March - Monday - 165 day of immigration
+# 13 March - Monday - Yerevan - 165 day of immigration

 Today I was working on current tasks.
 I did a lot of things today.
 I did sport and meditation and some coding exploring.
 I had a interview with recharge company.
 A guy from Nigeria had a conversation with me that was very cool and nice.
 I think it was the easiest tech conversation for last three years.
 Let's see what we will have soon.
 I made a release of Holy Theory that is also good.
 The weather here is awesome.
 Yerevan's spring is amazing.
 After living in Saint-Petersburg this place looks much more attractive.
 From another side I miss home very much. i dream about time when it will be possible.
 I like weather here, but I cannot get home feeling, do you know what mean?
 I really want to sit in my car and drive a circle around neighborhood.
 Survey I want to record pppodcast in usual and convenient way.
 Sadly it's impossible for now.
 Maybe in the future I will obtain this possibility.